Hanukkah and Christmas

 Jews around the world will usher in the Festival of Lights as Christians celebrate the Light of the World.
-This year’s convergence of Christmas with the first day of Hanukkah is a rarity.
+This year’s convergence of Christmas with exactly the first day (out of eight) of Hanukkah is a rarity.
 As such, could it underscore a unique opportunity for the Body of Messiah to live out – and offer the world – a breakthrough testimony of Him?

 The Hanukkah Story: Historic and Prophetic

 Some scholars believe that, on the original Hanukkah of 164 BC, Kislev 25 coincided with what would become December 25 on the Gregorian calendar.
 In any event, historical legend states only one day’s worth of oil could be found with which to light the holy lampstand for the rededication on Kislev 25.
 The oil burned miraculously, however, for eight full days.
 Thus Hanukkah became an eight day holiday.

-Many Bible scholars regard Antiochus IV Epiphanes (meaning “Manifest God”) is regarded as an anti-Christ figure or foreshadow by many Bible scholars.
+Many Bible scholars regard Antiochus IV Epiphanes (meaning “Manifest God”) as an anti-Christ figure or foreshadow.
 To be sure, some of the anti-Christ prophecies of Daniel chapters 7-12 find various levels of fulfillment in Antiochus IV Epiphanes.
-But there is another important connection between the defeat of the anti-Messiah spirit and Hanukkah, relating to Christmas.
+But there is another important connection between the defeat of the anti-Messiah spirit and Hanukkah.
+And it relates to Christmas.

 Had the Hanukkah victory of Kislev 25 never taken place, and had Israel been wiped off the map, Messiah might never have been born.
 It is probably no coincidence, therefore, that according to Scripture, Yeshua was likely conceived in Mary’s womb on or about Kislev 25.

-Had the Hanukkah victory of Kislev 25 never taken place, and had Israel been wiped off the map, Messiah might never have been born.

 The reference point for this date of the Incarnation starts with the conception of John, born to Mary’s cousin Elizabeth, and her husband, Zechariah.
 John was conceived after the angel Gabriel encountered Zechariah during his priestly duties in the Temple.
 Zechariah was likely serving according to the priests’ rotation schedule of 1 Chronicles 24-28.
 He belonged to the family division of Abijah, so he would have finished serving and gone home to Elizabeth in late June or early July.
 (Luke 1:5, 13-19, 23-26)

 If the Incarnation did take place at Hanukkah, which commemorates Israel’s deliverance from the anti-God/anti-Christ spirit, then YHVH has given us yet another indication of Yeshua’s messiahship.

 Every Bible based, historical holiday celebrates the unchanging character and nature of God.
 At the same time, every historical holiday marks a unique phase, or progressive event, of redemption history.
-That is why Hanukkah and Christmas, which represent different historical events and phases of redemption history, both celebrate the Light of the World.
+Hanukkah and Christmas represent different historical events and phases of redemption history.
+And even so, both celebrate the Light of the World.

 A Turning Point

 Thankfully, times have changed.
 Most Christians understand better how to relate to Jews, whether or not those Jews follow Yeshua.
 Many Gentile believers embrace their biblical, Hebraic roots of faith, including Hanukkah.
-Christmas is celebrated (if at all) less and less as the actual day of Messiah’s birth.
-More and more, it is a day to remember that God clothed Himself in dust to redeem humankind.
-Among committed Bible believers, the past focus on material gifts is shifting to The Gift.
-Globally, the Body of Messiah is maturing.
+Christmas is celebrated less and less (if at all) as the actual day of Messiah’s birth.

-YHVH is doing something on earth not done since New Testament times.
+As for me, God reworked my own mind and heart about the holiday soon after I came to faith in Yeshua.
+But globally, God is doing something on earth that He has not done since New Testament times.
 He is refining Gentile and Jewish followers of Messiah around the world as one new humanity in Him.

 This Christmas and Hanukkah, why not participate – in integrity – in the move of His Spirit?
 Embrace the biblically Jewish identity of your Savior and roots of your faith.
 Express your full biblical heritage in the uniqueness of your own national, personal and spiritual identity.